 Initial Review: A new protocol is forwarded to the IACUC for an initial review.

-Addendum Review: This review is required whenever a Principal Investigator changes an approved protocol for any reason.
+Amendment Review: This review is required whenever a Principal Investigator changes an approved protocol for any reason.

 Continuing Review: Each protocol must be reviewed by the IACUC at a minimum of once a year.
-At the time of an Initial or Addendum Review, the IACUC will determine an appropriate certification period (no greater than one year) based on the parameters of the protocol.
+At the time of an Initial or Amendment Review, the IACUC will determine an appropriate certification period (no greater than one year) based on the parameters of the protocol.

 Triennial Review: Each protocol must be submitted on a new application from once every three years.
 This application is processed as an initial review.